zubinchopra/portaldocs/portal-sdk/generated/portalfx-no-pdl-programming.md

 Each time you add an additional decorator you will need to incorporate it into the context declaration as we did here.

-<a name="defining-blades-and-parts-using-typescript-decorators-a-k-a-no-pdl-no-pdl-faq"></a>
+<a name="defining-blades-and-parts-using-typescript-decorators-a-k-a-no-pdl-faq"></a>
-### no-PDL FAQ
+### FAQ

-<a name="defining-blades-and-parts-using-typescript-decorators-a-k-a-no-pdl-no-pdl-faq-how-do-i-know-what-properties-methods-to-add-to-my-blade-or-part-class-i-m-used-to-my-typescript-class-inheriting-an-interface"></a>
+<a name="defining-blades-and-parts-using-typescript-decorators-a-k-a-no-pdl-faq-how-do-i-know-what-properties-methods-to-add-to-my-blade-or-part-class-i-m-used-to-my-typescript-class-inheriting-an-interface"></a>
 #### How do I know what properties/methods to add to my Blade or Part class?
 I&#39;m used to my TypeScript class inheriting an interface.

 The short answer here is that: